 Roger Ridsdill Smith leads Foster + Partners’ structural engineering team.
 He gained his degree in structural engineering from Cambridge University and began his professional career in Paris.
 In 1994 he joined Ove Arup and Partners, becoming a director of the firm in 2003 and subsequently running a multidisciplinary engineering group in Arup’s London office.
 His experience includes the design and construction of structures around the world, as well as leadership of multidisciplinary design teams on major projects.
 In 2011, he joined Foster + Partners to establish a structural engineering group, bringing integrated engineering design to the practice’s projects.

-The structural engineering team within the practice has been built on the basis of technical excellence, with an emphasis on the design of complex or tall structures.
-Roger’s current projects include the new Tocumen Airport Terminal in Panama City, Ocean View Towers in Mumbai, and the new MOL Campus Tower in Budapest.
+The Foster + Partners’ structural engineering team has been built on the basis of technical excellence, with an emphasis on the design of complex or tall structures.
+Roger’s current projects include the proposed new temporary crossing for Hammersmith bridge, as well as towers in the Philippines and China, and a new winery in the UK.

-Roger is a licensed professional engineer in the States of New York and California, and licensed structural engineer in the state of Utah.
-He is a Fellow of the Institution of Structural Engineers, and an Honorary Senior Lecturer at Imperial College in London.
-He has won several prizes for his engineering work, including the Royal Academy of Engineering 2010 Silver Medal, and the 2017 Milne Medal.
+Roger is an Honorary Senior Lecturer at Imperial College in London.
+He has won the Royal Academy of Engineering 2010 Silver Medal, and the 2017 Milne Medal.
+He sits on the British Standard committee B/517/1/20 for the National Concrete code.